Alldays & Onions: History

-Alldays & Onions had merged in 1908 with the short lived Enfield Autocar Company which had been formed to take over the car making interests of the Enfield Cycle Company.
+Alldays & Onions had merged in 1908 with the short-lived Enfield Autocar Company, which had been formed to take over the car making interests of the Enfield Cycle Company.
 They produced cars called Enfield-Allday until 1925.

-Alldays and Onions also manufactured railway inspection cars for the Great Eastern and London, Brighton and South Costs Railways.
+Alldays & Onions also manufactured railway inspection cars for the Great Eastern and London, Brighton and South Coast Railways.
 At least one of these found its way to Australia for use on the Wolgan Valley Railway.
-Another was built in 1906 for the extensive three foot gauge system of the County Donegal Railways in Ireland.
+Another was built in 1906 for the extensive three-foot gauge system of the County Donegal Railways in Ireland.
 It later went into passenger service and became their Railcar Number 1.
 Although small, its success led to larger vehicles being built and contributed to the introduction of internal combustion railcars and multiple units across Ireland.
 It is preserved at the Ulster Folk and Transport Museum.

+In 1911, Alldays & Onions produced six four-wheeled trolleybus chassis.
+Two of these worked in Bradford, with the other four seeing service in Leeds.
+These were made under contract from the Railless Electric Traction Company.

+Alldays & Onions also produced a small number of buses, including seven open-top double-deckers constructed in 1915-16 for West Bridgford UDC in Nottinghamshire.

 Product range

-On flotation as a public company in 1916 the following products were manufactured: motor lorries, cars and vans, cycles and motor cycles, complete outfits for foundries, engineers' and railway workshops, pneumatic power hammers, drop and lifting stamps, oil, gas and fuel furnaces, hardening shop equipment, Roots blowers, blacksmiths' shops, exhaust and blowing fans, smiths' hearths, portable forges, anvils and vises, cranes, pulley blocks, bellows, etc.
+On flotation as a public company in 1916 the following products were manufactured: motor lorries, cars and vans, cycles and motorcycles, complete outfits for foundries, engineers' and railway workshops, pneumatic power hammers, drop and lifting stamps, oil, gas and fuel furnaces, hardening shop equipment, Roots blowers, blacksmiths' shops, exhaust and blowing fans, smiths' hearths, portable forges, anvils and vices, cranes, pulley blocks, bellows, etc.